Revealing the $q^2$ dependence in $b \to s \mu^+ \mu^-$ baryonic decay modes: New physics sensitivity

-Using the $1\sigma$ range of new coefficients for all scenarios, we present the branching ratios and angular observables in five $q^2$ bins: $q^2\in [0.1,0.98]~\rm{GeV}^2$, $q^2\in [1.1,2.5]~\rm{GeV}^2$, $q^2\in [2.5,4]~\rm{GeV}^2$, $q^2\in [4,6]~\rm{GeV}^2$, and the full low $q^2$ region $q^2\in [1,6]~\rm{GeV}^2$.
-Fig.\ref{Fig:BR} displays the branching ratios for the semileptonic baryonic decay processes $\Lambda_b \to \Lambda \mu^+ \mu^-$ (left), $\Sigma_b \to \Sigma \mu^+ \mu^-$ (middle) and $\Xi_b \to \Xi \mu^+ \mu^-$ (right) for the $q^2$ bins $[0.1,0.98]$ (top), $[1.1,2.5]$ (second from top), $[2.5,4]$ (second from bottom) and $[4,6]$ (bottom).
-The lepton non-universality (LNU) parameters $\mathcal{R}_{\Lambda}$ (left), $\mathcal{R}_{\Sigma}$ (middle) and $\mathcal{R}_{\Xi}$ (right) are illustrated in Fig. \ref{Fig:LNU} for the four $q^2$ bins.
-Additionally, Figs. \ref{Fig:AFBlep}, \ref{Fig:AFBlephad} and \ref{Fig:AFBhad} showcase the leptonic, leptonic-hadronic, and hadronic forward backward asymmetries, respectively, for all three channels across the discussed $q^2$ bins.
-The longitudinal polarization asymmetries for the semileptonic decays of $\Lambda_b$, $\Sigma_b$ and $\Xi_b$ are depicted in Fig.\ref{Fig:polarization}.
-Figures \ref{Fig:BR1to6} and \ref{Fig:AFB1to6} provide the predicted $1\sigma$ ranges for various observables of $\Lambda_b \to \Lambda$ (left), $\Sigma_b \to \Sigma$ (middle) and $\Xi_b \to \Xi$ (right) within the low $q^2$ region $[1, 6]~\rm{GeV}^2$.
-In particular, Fig. \ref{Fig:BR1to6} includes the branching ratio (top), LNU parameters (middle), and longitudinal polarization asymmetry (bottom).
-Meanwhile, Fig. \ref{Fig:AFB1to6} features the leptonic (top), leptonic-hadronic (middle), and hadronic (bottom) forward-backward asymmetries.
-In all figures, the Cyan band denotes the SM contribution, with the band indicating the $1\sigma$ theoretical uncertainties.
-For the NP scenarios, the color coding is as follows: Orange for $\textbf{S - A}$, Purple for $\textbf{S - B}$, Brown for $\textbf{S - C}$, Magenta for $\textbf{S - D}$, Blue for $\textbf{S - E}$, Green for $\textbf{S - F}$.
-The color bands in these scenarios represent the predicted $1\sigma$ range of the observables based on the $1\sigma$ range of the new coefficients.
-The estimated binwise numerical values for the branching ratios of $B_1 \to B_2 \mu^+ \mu^-$ baryonic decays, both within the SM and across all six NP scenarios, are presented in Table \ref{Tab:BR}.
-Binwise predictions for the LNU parameters are provided in Table \ref{Tab:LNU} for all $q^2$ bins.
-Tables \ref{Tab:longpol} and \ref{Tab:transpol} display the numerical results for longitudinal and transverse polarization, respectively.
-The estimations for the leptonic, leptonic-hadronic, and hadronic forward backward asymmetries of the baryonic decay modes across five $q^2$ bins are shown in Tables \ref{Tab:AFBlep}, \ref{Tab:AFBlephad} and \ref{Tab:AFBhad}.
+To further test the consistency and universality of the proposed NP scenarios, we extend our analysis to include related semileptonic baryonic decay modes, namely $\Sigma_b \to \Sigma \mu^+ \mu^-$ and $\Xi_b \to \Xi \mu^+ \mu^-$.
+The predicted branching ratios for these modes, including $\Lambda_b$, are shown in Fig.~\ref{Fig:BR} across five representative $q^2$ bins: $[0.1,\,0.98]~\mathrm{GeV}^2$, $[1.1,\,2.5]~\mathrm{GeV}^2$, $[2.5,\,4]~\mathrm{GeV}^2$, $[4,\,6]~\mathrm{GeV}^2$, and the full low-$q^2$ region $[1,\,6]~\mathrm{GeV}^2$, using the $1\sigma$ ranges of the new Wilson coefficients derived earlier.
+These regions represent domains where long-distance hadronic uncertainties are moderate, thus allowing relatively clean sensitivity to New Physics.
+While these additional channels offer useful cross-checks, they are nevertheless subject to similar theoretical uncertainties.
+Therefore, to more robustly probe potential NP effects in baryonic decays, we turn to lepton non-universality (LNU) and other physical angular observables, which benefit from reduced sensitivity to hadronic form factors.
+The ratios $\mathcal{R}_\Lambda$, $\mathcal{R}_\Sigma$, and $\mathcal{R}_\Xi$, shown in Fig.~\ref{Fig:LNU}, offer cleaner probes of NP and allow for a more decisive comparison with the SM expectations.
+Figures~\ref{Fig:AFBlep}, \ref{Fig:AFBlephad}, and \ref{Fig:AFBhad} showcase the leptonic, leptonic-hadronic, and hadronic forward-backward asymmetries, respectively, for all three channels across the discussed $q^2$ bins.
+The longitudinal polarization asymmetries for the semileptonic decays of $\Lambda_b$, $\Sigma_b$, and $\Xi_b$ are depicted in Fig.~\ref{Fig:polarization}.
+Furthermore, Figs.~\ref{Fig:BR1to6} and \ref{Fig:AFB1to6} provide the predicted $1\sigma$ ranges for various observables of $\Lambda_b \to \Lambda$ (left), $\Sigma_b \to \Sigma$ (middle), and $\Xi_b \to \Xi$ (right) within the low-$q^2$ region $[1,\,6]~\mathrm{GeV}^2$.
+In particular, Fig.~\ref{Fig:BR1to6} includes the branching ratio (top), LNU parameters (middle), and longitudinal polarization asymmetry (bottom).
+Meanwhile, Fig.~\ref{Fig:AFB1to6} features the leptonic (top), leptonic-hadronic (middle), and hadronic (bottom) forward-backward asymmetries.